Las Vegas summers get crackling hot. How does temperature affect solar panels? Should you worry about the heat making them less efficient?

 Solar Panel Efficiency = (Maximum Current X Maximum Voltage) / Power from absorbed light

-Want to find out how much your solar panels will decline in efficiency with higher temperatures?
 Solar panels have a normal operating cell temperature (NOCT) in the lab that is used to calibrate changes of efficiency.
 This value in rate of change is called the temperature coefficient of the maximum output power (Pmax).
-The Pmax Temperature Coefficient can be found on the solar panel’s datasheet and indicates how much its efficiency increases or decreases with each degree on either side of the STC.
+The Pmax Temperature Coefficient can be found on the solar panel’s datasheet and indicates how each degree change on either side of the STC impacts efficiency.

 How to Keep Solar Panels Cool

-While solar panels can and will get hot, especially in Las Vegas, there are a number of steps you can take to keep them relatively cool and well within their safe range of operation.
+Here are some steps you can take to keep your solar panels cool and within their safe range of operation.

 1) Make sure your solar panels are properly elevated above the roof to create space and air flow.